 Third, sour mix goes in place of Angustura bitters.

 I love Singapore Sling.
 I had countless glasses during a vacation because it is just so bright and refreshing and sweet — it is the tropics just as much as the mojito.
 Although the coral-colored cold drink in the photos do not claim to be the real thing, it is equally delicious and I like it just as much as the Singapore Sling with all the traditional ingredients.

 Based on one of the many “Singapore Sling” recipes in The Spirit.

-- a dash of sour mix (equal parts of lime juice and plain simple syrup)
+- 1 dash sour mix - (equal parts of lime juice and plain simple syrup)